ColumbiaRoad/a-b-doer/README.md

 ```
 tests/
 	|- SomeTest/
 	|	|- buildspec.json
 	|	|- index.js (optional)
 	|	|- styles.scss (optional)
 	|
 	|- SomeNestedTest
 		|- buildspec.json
 		|- NestedOne/
 			|- index.js
 		|- NestedTwo/
 			|- index.js
 ```

 ## Test files

 In JS files ES6, imports, etc are supported and also rollup will bundle and minify them.
-Styles should be created with SASS syntax (imports are supported as well).
+Styles should be created with SCSS/SASS syntax (imports are supported as well).

 ## buildspec.json contents